mhtasnia/DBMS/README.md

    - Instant information on bus locations, delays, and other relevant updates.
 4. Efficient Resource Allocation:
    - Optimal allocation of university transport resources based on demand.

+Build/Run Procedure

+Prerequisites
+1. Java Development Kit (JDK):
+   - Ensure that you have Java installed on your system.
+You can download it from the [official Oracle website] (https://www.oracle.com/java/technologies/javase-downloads.html).
+2. IntelliJ IDEA:
+   - Download and install IntelliJ IDEA, the integrated development environment, from the [official website] (https://www.jetbrains.com/idea/download/).
+3. MySQL Database:
+   - Set up a MySQL database server.
+Create a new database for your project and note down the connection details (e.g., database URL, username, and password).

+Build Process
+1. Clone or Download the Project:
+   - Clone your project repository or download the project files.
+2. Build Database:
+	-Build the database by following instructions in the “DBMSdata.sql” file
+2. Open Project in IntelliJ IDEA:
+   - Launch IntelliJ IDEA and open your project by selecting the project directory.
+3. Configure Project SDK:
+   - Set up the Java SDK in IntelliJ IDEA.
+Go to "File" > "Project Structure" > "Project" and select the appropriate JDK version.
+4. Configure Database Connection:
+   - Open the data source configuration in IntelliJ IDEA to connect to your MySQL database.
+Go to "View" > "Tool Windows" > "Database" and add a new data source using your MySQL connection details.
+Troubleshooting:
+- If unable to connect to the database, ensure that the MySQL server is running and that the provided connection details are accurate.

+5. Set Up Dependencies:
+   - Confirm that your project's external libraries, such as `MySQL connector` and `jcalendar` JAR, are accurately configured in your build tool.
+IntelliJ IDEA typically prompts for their import, ensuring a smooth integration process.
+Verify that these dependencies are correctly established for seamless functionality.

+Run Procedure

+Run the Application:
+6. Locate the main class of your project (the class containing the main method).
+Right-click on the file and select "Run" to execute your application.

+Troubleshooting:
+- If encountering issues during the application launch, review the console output in IntelliJ IDEA for error messages and stack traces.
+Ensure that all dependencies are resolved correctly.

+Verify Output:
+7. Check the console output in IntelliJ IDEA to confirm that your application has started without errors.

+Access the Application:
+8. Open a web browser or any other client application interacting with your system.
+Access the application based on your project's URL or entry point.
+Troubleshooting:
+- If unable to access the application, check the network configurations and ensure that the application is running on the specified port.

+Test Functionality:
+9. Test various functionalities of your application, including student seat booking, cancellation, admin features, etc., to ensure proper integration and functionality.
+Troubleshooting:
+- If functionalities are not working as expected, review error messages in the application logs and console output for clues on potential issues.
+Ensure that the database is populated with the necessary data.

 Future Improvements